miselico/miselico/README.md

 ## Hi there 👋

-I am Michael Cochez, assitant professor at the Vrije Universiteit Amsterdam.
+I am Michael Cochez, assistant professor at the Vrije Universiteit Amsterdam.
 My work is around Knowledge Graphs and Machine learning.

 <!--